 At the close of every year you always hear the infamous “New Year, New Me”; however for the majority of us it often pans out to a continuous cycle of trying again next year.
 Don’t get me wrong I’m sure you’ve come up with an awesome game plan, have either completed some DIY Pinterest project, or purchased a number of items to help attain your goal (Trust me I’ve been right there with you!) but for some reason none of it seems to keep you on track.

-An industry friend posted the below on his social media pages last year and although the message is a year old now it continues to make things click for me.
+An industry friend posted the below on his social platforms back in 2017 and although the message is 3 years old now it continues to make things click for me.

 “F**k motivation.
 It’s a fickle and unreliable little d*ckf**k and isn’t worth your time.
 Better to cultivate discipline than to rely on motivation.
 Force yourself to do things.
 Force yourself to get up out of bed and practice.
 Force yourself to work.
 Motivation is fleeting and it’s easy to rely on because it requires no concentrated effort to get.
 Motivation comes to you, and you don’t have to chase after it.
 Discipline is reliable, motivation is fleeting.
 The question isn’t how to keep yourself motivated.
 It’s how to train yourself to work without it.
 Keep Moving #2017 ????? ” – Mike Tamzil of @thinktamz